Yatra: Mithila Madhya Parikrama

+Sitamarhi Dham Parikrama

+Sitamarhi Dham Parikrama is an annual nineteen days spiritual journey of some Hindu religious destinations in the region of the Sitamarhi district.
+It is organised to aware the importance of the Janaki Navami festival.

 Amarnath Yatra

 The Amarnath Temple in Jammu and Kashmir is dedicated to Shiva, one of the trinity of gods.
 The temple is on Amarnath Peak, and is among the most famous shrines in Hinduism.
 Every year inside the main Amarnath cave an ice Shiva lingam forms, along with two other ice formations representing Ganesha and Parvati.
 Amarnath yatra is held every year to pay homage to Shiva and Parvati.
 The temple is a very popular yatra destination for Hindus; about four lakh people visit during the season.

 Brij Yatra

 Vraja Parikrama circuit of pilgrimage was formally established by the 16th century sadhus of vaishnava sampradaya with fixed routes, itinerary and rituals.
 The circuit covers is spread across 2500 km2 area with 84 kos or 300 km long periphery extending 10 km to east and 50 km to north and west.
 Braj has two main types of pilgrimage circuits, the traditional longer "Braj Yatra" encompassing the whole circuit, and the other shorter significantly modified contemporary point-to-point pilgrimage to visit the main sites at Mathura, Vrindavan, Gokul, Govardhan.
 The former, longer traditional pilgrimage route, also includes additional sacred sites Nandgaon and Barsana with travel on foot.